-The parent company materiality for the financial statements as a whole was set at £30,130 (2020: £21,445).
-Loss before tax was used as the basis for materiality as the parent company, following the continued management shift toward diversifying its business model and is therefore in a transitionary phase and revenue is no longer the key driver.
-Performance materiality was calculated at 70% - £21,090, (2020: 70%, £15,015) of materiality for the financial statements as a whole.
+The parent company materiality for the financial statements as a whole was set at £63,133 (2021: £30,130) based on 7% of loss before tax.
+Loss before tax was used as the basis for materiality as this is considered to be a key performance metric for investors given the position the parent company is in its life cycle.
+Performance materiality was calculated at 70% of materiality for the financial statements as a whole equating to £44,193 (2020: £21,090) due to the nature of the transactions undertaken in the year.

-We have agreed with those charged with governance that we would report any individual audit difference in excess of £1,507 (2020: £1,072) as well as differences below this threshold that, in our view, warranted reporting on qualitative grounds.
+We have agreed with those charged with governance that we would report any individual audit difference in excess of £3,157 as well as differences below this threshold that, in our view, warranted reporting on qualitative grounds.